 Here in CA-17, Ro Khanna tried to unseat Mike Honda in a primary more than once.
 The second time he was successful.
 Khanna wasn't a newcomer to politics at the time.
 Abughazaleh is a political neophyte, making her near success all the more remarkable.
 I want to see more Dems like Abughazaleh.
 Of course not every one will be successful, and I'm dissappointed in the results in IL-09—but not surprised.
-I threw my own out-state-state coin into this race.
+I threw my own out-of-state coin into this race.
 I was more than a little invested.

 Abughazaleh has built a lot of goodwill with angry Dems.
 I hope to see her leverage that.
 I am tired of wunderkinds disappearing from view after one disappointing night.
 Politics is a long game, a lesson Dems are loathe to learn over and over again.